Te ara ki Matangireia

-It is delivered by Tukaha Global Consulting Ltd and grounded in whakaaro Māori and te reo me ōna tikanga to ensure the mauri of the kaupapa and its participants are protected and enhanced.
+This kaupapa is grounded in whakaaro Māori and te reo me ōna tikanga to ensure the mauri of the kaupapa and its participants are protected and enhanced.

-- four 3-day wānanga hosted by different iwi (planned for March, June, September and November 2023)
+- four 3-day wānanga hosted by different iwi (planned for March, June, September and November 2024.
+Specific dates will be confirmed by November 2023.)

 - one on one mentoring with a senior leader in the Public Service.